 When it is made, coconut milk and cornflour are usually used.

 This mixture is cooked over medium heat for about half an hour together with vanilla, brown sugar, cinnamon chips, and/or a pinch of salt.

 After that time, pour it into a mold sprinkling with ground cinnamon and let it cool until serving time.

 It is a sweet bread typical of the gastronomy of Venezuela, originally from the Capital Region of the country, especially from the Altos Mirandinos.

-The dough must be rolled into a shape like that of a snail, so it resembles the famous cinnamon rolls, and in its folds, it is filled with a mixture of grated paper and white cheese, flavored with aniseed in kind and baked.
+The dough must be rolled into a shape similar to that of a snail, so it resembles the famous cinnamon rolls, and in its folds, it is filled with a mixture of grated paper and white cheese, flavored with aniseed in kind and baked.

 The mixture of grated paper and white cheese flavored with anise in kind and baked.